WiNic/Dungeon_Gourmet/README.md

 ## Power Up System
+__Location:__ DungeonGourmet/Content/Blueprints/PowerUpFolder;

 Players start the game with basic stats, which can be improved after each round.
 They have the option to choose from three different Powerups, each affecting certain stats in either a positive or negative way.
 To keep the system easy to manage, all powerups are stored in a JSON file, simplifying the process of balancing new powerups.
 When adding new stats or a new skill image, the existing powerups are not compromised.

 ## Audio
 ### Music
 __Location:__ DungeonGourmet/Content/Audio/Music/**;

 There are 3 different tracks of music.
 A soothing background music for when our player does nothing, as well as a battle music, which plays whenever enemies attack the player.
 The music seemlessly switches between the 2 tracks using fade in/out.

 The last music track is for the main menu.